 When Can Puppies Be Around Other Dogs?

 Avoid dog parks.
 Dog parks can be dangerous places for young and small dogs.
-The dangers include infectious diseases, parasites and the risk of being mauled by a larger, aggressive adult dog are very real.
-Therefore, I recommend avoiding dog parks even with older dogs.
+The dangers include infectious diseases, parasites, and the risk of being mauled by a larger, aggressive adult dog, which are very real.

 How to Socialize a Puppy Before Vaccinations

 There are lots of ways to socialize a new puppy before vaccinations.
-For new puppy owners, enlist the help of a variety of people like family and friends to visit your pup in your own home.
+For new puppy owners, enlist the help of a variety of people, like family and friends, to visit your pup in your own home.

 Get them used to lots of noises like TV or radio, so they don’t get too shy around others when you’re not around.
 New environments can include car rides and a friend’s house.
-Start training in an enclosed area (like a backyard) as soon as possible for best results.

 The Power of Positive Dog Training